TheMaster1127/HTH/DOCUMENTATION.md

 #### Note:

 - Consistent indentation and spacing within the function body enhance code readability.
-- All functions in HTH are global, similar to JavaScript's scope, allowing them to be accessed from anywhere within the script.
+- All functions in HTH are similar to JavaScript's scope, allowing them to be accessed from anywhere within the script.
+- You can't declare function inside a function

 ### Simple Dynamically Function Calls